XanderV20/Pulparindo-Pages/README.md

+## Pulparindo Pages was used as a demo for an Intro to Website Development Presentation given to the HackTX Fall 2023 hackathon attendees

 # Getting Started with Create React App

 You'll need to install Node.js in order to use React.
 Once it's installed you can run this command to create a React app: